 Recently, oil prices hit the floor and even briefly drilled into negative territory.
 This led many people to think that it would be a good time to invest in oil: If they bought low now, later they could sell high, after oil prices recovered.
 So they piled into oil-related investments.
 Month-over-month ownership of one exchange-traded fund (ETF) jumped 300%.

-The rush into oil illustrates a common investment mistake: When people invest in something they don't understand, they often make mistakes that cost them money.
+The rush into oil illustrates a common investment mistake: When people add something to their investment portfolio that they don't understand, be it stocks and bonds or real estate, they often make mistakes that cost them money.

 In this case, one of the vehicles many investors used to try and take advantage of the situation is an ETF called USO, which stands for United States Oil Fund.
 Many people thought that investing in USO meant they were buying barrels of oil that were sitting in storage somewhere which effectively would let an investor "bet" on the price of oil.
 The problem, though, is that USO tracks oil futures contracts, a much more complicated investment.